gbutt/angular-visualforce-starter/README.md

 Getting Started
 ------
-I am going to assume you are familiar with how to use the commandline ;)
 + install dependencies - `npm install`
 + start local development server - `npm start`
 + give it a few seconds - then open your browser to [https://localhost:3000](https://localhost:3000)